 After Tup Island we continued to Chicken Island.
 You can spend some time on this island as well.
-During low tide you can walk from Chicken Island to Tup Island.
-Unfortunately we couldn’t do that, as we had a high tide.
-But we drove around Chicken Island as I wanted to see if the island really looks like chicken.
+During low tide, you can walk from Chicken Island to Tup Island.
+Unfortunately, we couldn’t do that, as we had high tide.
+But we drove around Chicken Island as I wanted to see if the island really looks like a chicken.
 And it does!
 I was so excited and happy to see it.
 It was awesome and one of the coolest islands I have ever seen.
 I mean, chicken island.
-Can you believe that there is an island which looks like this? 😀
+Can you believe that there is an island that looks like this? 😀

 5. KOH PODA AND SECRET BEACH

+There many beautiful places in Thailand and Koh Poda is one of them.
 Koh Poda is a small beach referred to as “Secret Beach” with surprisingly few people.
 Most of the tours and boats stay on Chicken Island or go straight to Railay Beach.
 Because we wanted to see other beaches which are not that known, our awesome guide took us there.
-When we arrived to Koh Poda, we said: “This is it, this is the Thailand we love.”
+When we arrived at Koh Poda, we said: “This is it, this is the Thailand we love.”
 The water was crystal clear.
 You can snorkel too as there are many cute fish around.
 However, be careful.
 They look cute, but they might bite your butt 😀 (don’t worry, they are harmless).

-Little tip: If you clim up the rock you will get to a small cave where you can have this amazing view.
+Little tip: If you climb up the rock you will get to a small cave where you can have an amazing view on the little cove of Koh Poda.
 Honestly, we would love to go back there.
-One of the the most iconic Thai islands in Krabi province.
+One of the most iconic Thai islands in Krabi province.

 6. AO PHRA NANG BEACH

-After beautiful Koh Poda we headed to Ao Phra Nang Beach.
-It was super crowded and too many people for our taste.
+After beautiful Koh Poda, we headed to Ao Phra Nang Beach.
+It was super crowded and too many people around for our taste.
 If you walk to the end of the beach, you will get to a very interesting cave called Princess Cave.
-For tourists it is a funny place but for the locals it is a monument to fertility.
+For tourists, it is a funny place but for the locals, it is a monument to fertility.
 At least our captain said that.
-We didn’t want to put a picture of it as it somehow doesn’t fit 😀 but google it and you will know what we mean.
-If you pass by the cave, and continue, you will get to big rocks.
-If you are interested in climbing, you can do some climbing there or observe climbers hanging in the rocks.
+We didn’t want to share a picture as it somehow doesn’t fit 😀 but google it and you will know what we mean.
+If you pass by the cave and continue, you will get to big rocks.
+If you are interested in climbing, you can do some climbing there or just observe climbers hanging in the rocks.
 This photo of Ao Phra Nang belongs to our article: Our best drone shots we took in Southeast Asia.

 READ MORE: CHECK OUT OTHER DRONE SHOTS HERE.

-We stayed a bit outside of Ao Nang Beach and we highly recommend it.
-It is a beautiful place called Rangsiman Resort (4,9 on Google Reviews).
+We stayed a bit outside of Ao Nang Beach and we highly recommend a beautiful place called Rangsiman Resort (4,9 on Google Reviews).
 We didn’t really like the idea to be exposed to the touristic overkill in Ao Nang Beach (Lonely Planet calls it “a little trashy”) and we didn’t want to splurge neither.
-We were very happy with our decision.
+In retrospective, it was a good decision.

 7. RAILAY BEACH (WEST)

 There are two Railay beaches: Railay Beach West and Railay Beach East.
 The one which you see below is Railay West.
 Many people consider Railay as one of the best places to be in Krabi.
 We can see why.
 The beach is broad and surrounded by beautiful rocks which is absolutely breathtaking.
-There is an resort and some small restaurants too.
-But for our taste there were just too many people.
+There are a resort and some small restaurants too.
+But for our taste, there were just too many people.

-However, the typical thai boats make this place really iconic.
-We are glad that we visited but we would rather go back to our little paradise, Koh Poda 🙂
+However, the typical Thai boats make this place really iconic.
+We are glad that we visited but we would rather go back to little paradise, Koh Poda 🙂

 Here are some other suggestions for tours you can take in Krabi: